-Nevada DOT Solicitation for Research Proposals for Federal Fiscal Year (FFY) 2014
+Nevada DOT Solicitation for Research Proposals for Federal Fiscal Year 2015, Quarters 1 and 2

 NDOT Full Proposal Guidelines outlines the requirements for the research proposals to be submitted.
-Proposals should follow the attached guidelines (modified from last year).
+Proposals should follow these guidelines (modified from last year).

 ||Problem Statement Title